eevo script

 - First class

-- Algebraic types (sum, product, exponential)
+- Algebraic data types (sum, product, exponential)

 - Physical units